Lip Blushing

 Post-care is basic and involves avoiding all the things that dry the lips and cause peeling.
 As with all tattoos, the lips should be kept moisturized.
 Clients should avoid lip products with petroleum jelly, which can cause pigment to fade.5 It is also advisable to use a lip product formulated with a broad-spectrum SPF, at least while lips are healing.
 According to the American Academy of Dermatology, tanning beds and sun lamps are known to fade tattoos and may even react with some pigments.6 Your client should avoid tanning for the sake of their lips (and the health of their skin).
 And, it goes without saying, exfoliating lip scrubs will diminish the life of the lip blush.

-Professional liability insurance for IPL and BBL protects you in case a client sues.
-ASCP members have access to optional permanent makeup insurance and other advanced modalities like radio frequency, ultrasound caviation, or laser and IPL.
+Because lip blushing involves cosmetic tattooing and advanced modalities, practitioners should ensure they are properly insured before offering this service.
+ASCP members have access to optional permanent makeup insurance and other advanced modalities like radio frequency, ultrasound cavitation, or laser and IPL.
 More information about permanent makeup insurance and advanced esthetics coverage that protects you and your esthetics practice, including the steps for applying, visit www.ascpskincare.com/ami.
 Pricing for permanent makeup insurance ranges from $572 - $667 for the year, and you can bundle that coverage with other advanced modalities to save more.

 EXPLORE ADVANCED COVERAGE OPTIONS